LDevi/GoogleHashCode2018/README.md

 We laid the firsts bricks.

-But what happens if the vehicle already has other planned races?
+But what happens if the vehicle already has other planned rides?
-We need to take into account the rides already assigned to that vehicle to tell whether or not the vehicle can make an other ride.
+We need to take into account vehicle's assigned rides to tell whether or not the vehicle can accept an other ride.

-We need to add the list of already scheduled rides to each vehicle :
+Add the list of already scheduled rides to each vehicle :

 ```
 Object Vehicle {